jackalopelabs/jackalopes/README.md

 - TypeScript for type safety
 - Vite for fast development and building
 - WebSockets for multiplayer communication
+- WordPress plugin (PHP/Ratchet) for production multiplayer server
-- LocalStorage for cross-browser communication
+- LocalStorage for cross-browser communication during development

 ## Getting Started